Early Years (EYFS)

-We provide children in Nursery and Reception with an inviting and enabling environment.
+We provide children in the Early Years with an inviting and enabling environment.
 Children have self-contained classrooms and access to a large outdoor area.
 We build positive relationships in school and work closely with parents through our daily interactions, online learning journals and regular stay and play sessions.
 We provide a well-planned curriculum which is flexible enough to meet the individual interests of each child.
 Observations of child initiated play and assessment of adult led activities are used to challenge, support and motivate children at their individual level.

 What do we teach?

-Children in Nursery and Reception classes follow the Early Years Foundation Stage (EYFS) curriculum.
+Children in the Early Years classes follow the Early Years Foundation Stage (EYFS) curriculum.
 This is the curriculum for all children in England from birth to 5 years.